Guides March 7, 2026

 Ensuring Mobile-Friendliness

 Mobile-friendliness is essential, as a significant portion of web traffic comes from mobile devices.
 Google prioritizes mobile-friendly websites in its search results.
+Currently, mobile devices account for over 70% of all web traffic.
 Here’s how to ensure your WordPress site is mobile-friendly without plugins:

 Implementing Schema Markup Manually